ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 In FreeBSD driver development, prototypes are essential because the kernel often needs to call into your driver without knowing how your functions are implemented.

-For example, in your driver’s header file you might declare:
+For example, in your driver's header file you might declare:

 ```c
 int mydevice_init(void);